bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-eclipse-attacks-and-how-to-stop-them.md

 Van Wirdum: 00:01:49

-Yeah, but this is not the first improvement based on this paper This is one of them and this is just the reason we're doing an episode about it now,
+Yeah, but this is not the first improvement based on this paper This is one of them and this is just the reason we're doing an episode about it now, correct A lot of things have already been done.

-Provoost: 00:01:55

-correct A lot of things have already been done.

-Van Wirdum: 00:01:57

-Okay, so shows what are eclipse attacks?
+So shows what are eclipse attacks?

 Provoost: 00:02:00

 So an eclipse attack is when your node is only seeing your enemy, basically, your attacker.
 You know, your node has connections that it makes to the outside world, and there are people who connect to your node.

-Van Wirdum: 00:02:11

-And if

-Provoost: 00:02:12

-all those connections are to some evil person, then you think you're talking to the whole world, but you're actually only talking to one person.
+And if all those connections are to some evil person, then you think you're talking to the whole world, but you're actually only talking to one person.
 So that person is eclipsing your view of the world.

 Van Wirdum: 00:02:21